danbev/inf-wasi/README.md

 We have the opportunity to create a new interfaces that is easier to use and understand.
 The wasi-nn interface is quite low level and it would be nice to have a higher level interface that is easier to use.

+While the composition of modules is currently being done on the command line it could equally be done on the serverside, and controlled via a graphical user interface.

 Doing this work would enable us to become part of this new (for us) space which will become more and more important moving forward.
 With the rise of LLM